christianandredietrich/NexPlayer_Multiview/ios.md

 ### Synchronization Speed Control Range

-Player will keep the synchronization by controlling the playback speed as long as the playback position is within this range.
+The Player will keep the synchronization by controlling the playback speed as long as the playback position is within this range.
 You can adjust this threshold with the ```NXPropertySpdSyncDiffTime``` property.

 ```swift
 player.setProperty(NXPropertySpdSyncDiffTime, value: 300 as NSObject)